arpitbbhayani/articles/blogs/udemy-sql-taxonomy.md

 # Explore more

-Although we covered quite a bit but it will be a fun exercise to
+Although we covered quite a bit it will be a fun exercise to

 - explore [Nested Set Model](https://en.wikipedia.org/wiki/Nested_set_model) to design Taxonomy on relational databases
-- explore how DB engines behaves when there are no indexes
+- explore how DB engines behave when there are no indexes
 - find if there could be a better alternative to paginate results apart from `LIMIT/OFFSET`

-So this way, we can design Taxonomy on top of SQL based relational databases like MySQL, Postgres etc. We also saw the determined the indexes we would need to make taxonomy efficient.
+So this way, we can design Taxonomy on top of SQL-based relational databases like MySQL, Postgres, etc. We also saw determined the indexes we would need to make taxonomy efficient.

 # References